-Family's economic situation influences brain function in childrenNovember 28th, 2012 in Psychology & Psychiatry /
+Family's economic situation influences brain function in childrenNovember 28, 2012 in Medicine & Health / Psychology & Psychiatry

 Children of low socioeconomic status work harder to filter out irrelevant environmental information than those from a high-income background because of learned differences in what they pay attention to, according to new research published in the open access journal Frontiers in Human Neuroscience.